London: Keep calm and use the blockchain

 Security measures require us to register using our personal data when approaching, we are photographed, and we need to sign off when exiting.
 My colleagues, who were first to exit, have signed me off as well and I couldn’t sign off when I arrived at the exit.
 I resolved it with the security guys and my friends had a laugh.
 Laughter matters and friends are here to help you be a little more healthy.

 Next meeting.
 London is jammed during rush hour.
 Rush hour all day long… Every time I move through a traffic jam at the speed of a sleepy snail I can’t help feeling lucky for where I live.
 It has some downsides, but living in a metropolis no longer interests me.
 I watch, moving slowly, the people who race past.
 I slip into thinking about automatization and the future.
 I am sure that the automatization of virtually everything is inevitable.
 But what role will people themselves have in the future?
 Will there be physical work?
 Will we only think and create?
 I don’t know.
 I think we will always need physical exercise and movement.
 I don’t know...
 Destination reached.
-A new meeting, registration, photographing, checking your back to make sure your friends not to play a prank on you… I got this!
+A new meeting, registration, photographing, checking your back to make sure your friends do not play a prank on you… I got this!

 Three meetings add up nicely to our evening discussion.
 We didn’t even have time for lunch, so we try our chances by going to a Filipino restaurant.
 The food was OK, but I’m from Slovenia, where the food is delicious, so we cannot really take this as a bad thing.
 Decent as it was, though, there was nothing Filipino about the food at all!
 We made up some theories until the waitress opened the book of secrets and told us that one of the owners is half Filipino by birth and they were just looking for a marketing gimmick to stand out from the competition.
 There are not many Filipino restaurants nearby, so the solution was obvious.